higham/chop/readme.md

 - Stochastic rounding - round to the next larger or next smaller floating-point number with equal probability.

-A further option causes each element of the rounded result to have, with a specified probability defaulting to 0.5, a randomly chosen bit in its significand flipped.
+Optionally, each element of the rounded result has, with a specified probability defaulting to 0.5, a randomly chosen bit in its significand flipped.
+This option is useful for simulating soft errors

+A further option causes the exponent limit for the specified arithmetic to be ignored, so overflow, underflow, or subnormal numbers will be produced only if necessary for the data type of the input.
+This option is useful for exploring low precisions indepdent of range limitations.

 Demonstration function:
 - `demo-harmonic` computes the harmonic series in several arithmetic